lavagetto/configdb/docs/backend.rst

 Database API
 ============

-The most important component of `admdb` is the database API HTTP server, which exports the database API to clients, providing ACL enforcement and validation.
+The most important component of `configdb` is the database API HTTP server, which exports the database API to clients, providing ACL enforcement and validation.